 - Comparing your relationship to others

 It was exhausting.
-For months to come I also found myself obsessively googling ‘What does it feel like to be in the perfect relationship?’, ‘How do you know if you’ve found the one?’, ‘Is it OK to have thoughts about an ex?’, ‘How do I know if I really love my partner?’
+For months to come, I also found myself obsessively googling “What does it feel like to be in the perfect relationship?”, “How do you know if you’ve found the one?”, “Is it OK to have thoughts about an ex?” and “How do I know if I really love my partner?”
 I felt so painfully shameful for having these thoughts.
 I felt so unbelievably guilty for questioning my relationship.
-Not surprisingly, the shame and guilt made matters worse and further fuelled my ROCD.
+Not surprisingly, the shame and guilt made matters worse and further fueled my ROCD.

-My therapist helped me learn more about both OCD as well as ROCD.
+My therapist helped me learn more about both OCD and ROCD.
 She guided me to shift my perspective about relationships by sharing, among many things, that everyone has doubts and that it’s normal to question things.

 She also helped me uncover childhood traumas which had led me to develop an anxiety disorder.
 She continued by sharing that obsessive compulsive disorder was a way for me to cope with my anxiety.

-By facing my fear of uncertainty every day I’m forcing my brain to recognize how irrational my intrusive thoughts are; it’s as if I’m exposing them into the light and realising that they’re just not real.
+By facing my fear of uncertainty every day, I’m forcing my brain to recognise how irrational my intrusive thoughts are; it’s as if I’m exposing them to the light and realising that they’re just not real.

 Sure enough, slowly but surely, the intrusive thoughts about my relationship are occurring less and less and, when they do pop up, stay top of mind for a shorter period of time.
 Recovery is possible.
 You are not alone.
 Don’t give up on yourself.

-Elisabeth Pitruzzella certified wellness coach who helps women simplify the steps towards living their most authentic, confident, fun, and happy life shame-free and guilt-free.
+Elisabeth Donatella is a certified wellness coach who helps women simplify the steps towards living their most authentic, confident, fun, and happy life, shame-free and guilt-free.